-This is a quick resource for those going it alone and putting their new Lester Summit Series II Golf Cart Battery Charger into service.
-These units are very well designed and very universal.
-Works great in all applications though some configuring is required.
+This is a resource for those needing direction on how to wire their new Lester Summit Series II Battery Charger – 650W.
+Because of their excellent design, these universal units work great in all applications though they do require some configuring.

-Looking to purchase a new Lester Golf Cart Battery Charger follow this thread to learn more and Save BIG!!!!
+If you are looking to purchase a new Lester Golf Cart Battery Charger, follow this thread to learn more and Save BIG!!!

-Make sure you ordered and received the correct charger and DC side cord set for your application. ref to the DC side cord set legend below.
-Or double check the golf cart charger receptacle on your golf cart if you intend to use this charger in an Off-board application.
-Otherwise it is pretty straight forward to install and use in an onboard application.
-All onboard applications will simply require a ring terminal DC cordset to wire to the main positive and negative terminals on the battery bank in their application.
+First, make sure you have the correct charger and DC side cord set for your application.
+Refer to the DC side cord set legend below.
+Double check the golf cart charger receptacle on your golf cart if you intend to use in an off-board application.
+Otherwise it is pretty straight forward to install and use in an on-board application.
+All on-board applications will simply require a ring terminal DC cord set to wire to the main positive and negative terminals on the battery bank.

 Proper installation is important to achieve optimum performance and life from your new charger.
 Always allow for as much free air space around the charger as possible.
-The best mounting orientations for this charger are shown below in Figure 2-1.
-The best way to mount the charger for On-board use is with the charger base bolted to a 0.1 inch (2.5 mm) minimum thick metal plate.
-This provides both a strong base but good thermal conductive cooling.
+See the best mounting orientations for this charger are in Figure 2-1.
+The best way to mount the charger for on-board use is to bolt it to a 0.1 inch (2.5 mm) minimum thick metal plate.
+This provides both a strong base and good thermal conductive cooling.
 A poor thermal conductive material is plastic or wood though charger should still perform well.
-We have installed many of these units in many applications and to date no issues!

-The charger dimensions and mounting hole locations are shown below in Figure 2-2.
+Charger dimensions and mounting hole locations are below in Figure 2-2.
 For off-board applications an optional handle is available for ease in carrying.
-The charger case also has routing and securing locations for the AC and DC cordsets when they need to be routed to the opposite ends as shown in Figure 2-3.
+The charger case also has routing and securing locations for the AC and DC cord sets when they need routing to the opposite ends.
+See Figure 2-3.

-2. – How To Route AC and DC Side Battery Charger Cordset Properly For Your Application
+2. How To Route AC and DC Side Battery Charger Cord set

-This section describes how the charger operates when the charger type is set to Off-Board or On-Board.
-Based on your application, this setting can be changed via the ChargerConnect app under “System Profile” (Learn More About the App Now – Then Tap To Get the App).
+This section describes how the charger operates in the Off-board or On-board mode.
+Based on your application, you can change this setting via the ChargerConnect app under “System Profile” Learn More About the App Now – Then Tap To Get the App

-The charger was factory-configured with the active battery profile that was requested as part of the original order from Lester Electrical.
-The charger was also factory-configured for mounting on-board a battery powered vehicle/machine or for off-board use in a shelf or portable application per the original order from Lester Electrical.
-Before (1) using the charger for the first time or (2) using the charger with a battery pack of a different type or capacity, use the ChargerConnect app to verify that the proper active battery profile is selected and that the system settings match your application.
-(Lester Summit II Series Battery Chargers Battery Profile Quick Reference).
+The factory configures the charger per the request on the original order to Lester Electrical.
+The factor sets the charger for mounting on-board a battery powered vehicle/machine or for off-board use in a shelf or portable application per that same order to the manufacturer.
+Before (1) using the charger for the first time or (2) using the charger with a battery pack of a different type or capacity, go to the ChargerConnect app.
+Verify that the active battery profile the system settings that should match your application.
+Lester Summit II Series Battery Chargers Battery Profile Quick Reference

-Off-board chargers are designed to be used in shelf or portable applications.
-If the AC input plug is connected to AC power, a new charge cycle automatically starts when the DC output is connected to a battery pack of the proper voltage.
+Off-board chargers function in shelf or portable applications.
+If the AC input plug connects to AC power, a new charge cycle automatically starts when the DC output connects to a battery pack of the proper voltage.
 Disconnecting and reconnecting AC power while the DC output remains connected to a battery pack WILL NOT automatically start a new charge cycle.
-Disconnecting the DC output from the battery pack IS REQUIRED to automatically start a new charge cycle.
+YOU MUST disconnect the DC output from the battery pack to automatically start a new charge cycle.

-On-board chargers are designed to be mounted on electric vehicles/equipment.
-If the DC output is connected to a battery pack of the proper voltage, a charge cycle automatically starts when the AC input plug is connected to AC power (unless a safety period of time has not passed since the successful completion of the previous charge cycle).
-Disconnecting the DC output from the battery pack IS NOT REQUIRED to automatically start a new charge cycle.
+On-board chargers are for mounting on electric vehicles/equipment.
+When you connect the DC output to a battery pack of the proper voltage, a charge cycle automatically starts when you connect the AC input plug to AC power (unless a safety period of time has not passed since the successful completion of the previous charge cycle).
+Disconnecting the DC output from the battery pack IS NOT A REQUIREMENT to automatically start a new charge cycle.

 4. – Battery Chemistry and Types

-Battery Type – These charger contain multiple battery profiles for different battery types (including wet/flooded, AGM, and gel) and capacities of batteries.
-If you purchased your new Summit Series II Golf Cart Battery Charger from us the charger is set for basic flooded batteries.
-They are always factory-configured with the active battery profile that is requested as part of PO to Lester Electrical.
+Battery Type – These charger contain multiple battery profiles for different battery types (wet/flooded, AGM, and gel) and capacities.
+New Summit Series II Golf Cart Battery Chargers from Battery Pete’s come set-up for a basic flooded-battery.
+The factory configures the charger with the active battery profile per the PO to Lester Electrical.

 THIS CHARGER IS FOR USE ONLY WITH BATTERY SYSTEMS OF THE SAME TYPE AS THE ACTIVE BATTERY PROFILE.
 BATTERIES IMPROPERLY MATCHED WITH THE CHARGER MAY BURST CAUSING PERSONAL INJURY AND DAMAGE TO THE BATTERIES OR CHARGER.

-Special Note – If the active battery profile is changed, we suggest you mark the charger ratings label or add an additional label or tag for future reference.
+Special Note – If you change the active battery profile, we suggest you mark the charger ratings label or add an additional label or tag for future reference.

 battery charger until you can verify the specifics of the battery in your application.
 If you have questions regarding which battery profile to select for use with your particular battery pack.
 If you purchased your new golf cart battery charger from us by all means give us a call to help walk you through this process.
 Otherwise we suggest you contact the company you purchased the charger from and if need be Lester Electrical directly for further assistance.

-This charger is designed to operate at 50-60 hertz, with an AC input rating of 100-240 volts, single-phase.
-The charger has an AC operating range of 85-265 volts, 45-65 hertz.
-This golf cart battery charger is equipped with an IEC 60320 C16 inlet for the AC input power as shown below.
-This allows the AC power cord set to be selected with a proper plug compatible with your local electrical codes.
+This charger operates at 50-60 hertz, with an AC input rating of 100-240 volts, single-phase.
+It has an AC operating range of 85-265 volts, 45-65 hertz.
+The Summit Series II comes with an IEC 60320 C16 inlet for the AC input power as shown below.
+This allows the AC power cord set to work with a proper plug compatible with your local electrical codes.
 The AC power cord set must be a minimum of 18 AWG (1.0 mm2) for proper operation.
-An AC cord clamp is also included to retain the AC power cord in the IEC connector.
+An AC cord clamp is also comes with the cord to keep the AC power cord in the IEC connector.

-Special Note – Those who require an extension cord.
-Strive to make the distance as short as possible and use the biggest thickest industrial cord you have handy.
-This is because you will experience voltage drop over a longer span (cord) from the power supply outlet.
+Special Note – For those who require an extension cord, strive to make the distance as short as possible and use the thickest industrial cord you can.
+This is because you will experience voltage drop the further the charger is from the power supply outlet.
 Below 108 volts, the charger may reduce output power.

 See Image below.
 This is the AC power cordset inlet.
 To disconnect or connect you simply need to loosen the screw on the side of the clamp.
 Then firmly grab the IEC connector with your fingers and pull.
 To install or plug back in make sure you push the plug into the charger completely.
 Then you may tighten the AC cord clamp to secure the AC power cord to the charger.

-The installed AC power cord set must be plugged into an outlet that is properly installed and grounded in accordance with all applicable electrical codes and ordinances.
-If this charger includes the UL Listed symbol on its ratings label, it is provided with a cord set for connection to outlets operating at nominal 120 volts (or 240 volts as appropriate).
+Plug the AC power cord set into a properly installed and grounded outlet.
+If this charger includes the UL Listed symbol on its ratings label, it comes with a cord set for connection to outlets operating at nominal 120 volts (or 240 volts as appropriate).
 If the input plug does not fit the power outlet, contact Lester Electrical for the proper cord set terminating in an attachment plug of the proper configuration for the power outlet.

 WARNING – CHARGER DC CORD SET MUST HAVE A MINIMUM OF 12 AWG WIRE SIZE FOR PROPER HEAT DISSIPATION ON 36V AND 48V SYSTEMS AND A MINIMUM OF 10 AWG WIRE SIZE FOR 24V SYSTEMS.
 TO PREVENT RISK OF FIRE, DO NOT USE SMALLER GAUGE WIRE.